CesiumJS Feature Checklist

 - Visualize high-resolution global terrain.
 Optionally exaggerate terrain.
 Apply procedural materials such as height- or slope-based color ramps.

 - Layer imagery from multiple sources, including WMS, TMS, WMTS with time-dynamic imagery, Cesium ion, Bing Maps, Mapbox, GEE, OpenStreetMap, ArcGIS MapServer, standard image files, and custom tiling schemes.
 Each layer can be alpha-blended with the layers below it, and its brightness, contrast, gamma, hue, and saturation can be dynamically changed.
 Two layers can be split across the screen.

 - Use legacy Google Earth Enterprise terrain and imagery.

 - Industry standard vector formats, such as KML, GeoJSON, and TopoJSON, including terrain clamping.

 - Draw 3D models using glTF 2.0 with Physically-Based Rendering (PBR) materials, animations, skins, and morph targets.
 Clamp models to terrain and highlight their silhouette.
 Convert COLLADA and OBJ to glTF using the online converter.
-Use KHR_binary_glTF and WEB3D_quantized_attributes extensions to reduce the file size.
+Use binary glTF and the WEB3D_quantized_attributes extension to reduce the file size.

 - Create data-driven time-dynamic scenes using CZML and stream massive amounts of time-dynamic data with multi-part CZML.